 - Eliminate unwanted fat in areas that you want leaner, such as your stomach, waist, thighs and back.

-- Recontour your buttocks to for more roundness and projection.
+- Recontour your derrière for more roundness and projection.

 - Get more of an hourglass figure.

-- A far lower risk of infection because no artificial implants are used.
+- A far lower risk of infection because no artificial implants are used for your buttock augmentation.

-- Special micro-droplet technique improves fat longevity in the buttocks.
+- Special micro-droplet technique improves longevity of your results.

-- A faster recovery than traditional buttock augmentation.
+- A faster recovery than traditional butt augmentation.

 - Get back to work within week or so.

-- An improvement immediately after surgery, with optimal results appearing in a couple of months.
+- An immediate improvement, with optimal results appearing in a couple of months.

 - A more attractive and proportionate body contour that you won’t be embarrassed to flaunt!